Ligier JS1: Background

-Guy Ligier was a French former athlete and successful businessman who began to pursue a career as a professional racing driver at 34 years of age.
+Guy Ligier was a French former athlete and successful businessman who began a career as a professional racing driver at 34 years of age.
 Ligier enjoyed many successes when partnered with fellow countryman Jo Schlesser driving Ford GT40s.
 The two men became friends and eventually went into business together, launching their own team, Ecurie InterSport.
 Ongoing mechanical problems with the various cars they drove moved Schlesser to ask Ligier "What if we did our own cars?"

 The question would not be answered before Schlesser's untimely death in practice at what was to have been his Formula 1 debut at the French Grand Prix in 1968.
-Following Schlesser's sudden demise, Ligier retired from racing to pursue the production of his own sports-racing cars.
+Following Schlesser's death, Ligier retired from racing to pursue the production of his own sports-racing cars.

-Ligier founded Automobiles Ligier in 1968, and in 1969 hired engineer/designer Michel Têtu, who had previously worked for Renault and for Charles Deutsch, to design the cars.
+Ligier founded Automobiles Ligier in 1968, and in 1969 hired engineer/designer Michel Têtu, who had previously worked for Charles Deutsch, to design the cars.
 The JS1 was the first product of the new company, and was named in honour of Jo Schlesser.

+The JS1 was officially unveiled in September 1969 at the Salon de l'Auto in Paris.

 Technical details

-The JS1 was officially unveiled in September 1969 at the Salon de l'Auto in Paris.
-The car was a two-door fixed-head mid-engined coupé.
-The body was designed by Pietro Frua and executed in fibreglass, but Ligier had considerable input into the character of his first car.
-His requirements that the car be light and compact but with good forward visibility from the cabin resulted in the JS1 having a large cockpit and big sloping windshield.
+The JS1 was a two-door fixed-head mid-engined coupé.
+The body was designed by Pietro Frua and executed in fibreglass, but Ligier had considerable input into the details of his first car.
+His requirements that the car be light and compact but with good forward visibility from the cabin resulted in the JS1 having a large cockpit and big, sloping windshield.

 Têtu's chassis was similar in principle to the contemporary Lotus Europa and Alpine A110, being a central backbone with additional structures front and rear to accommodate suspension and engine.
-Steel had been considered for use in the chassis but in the end Têtu employed a unique construction method using a polyurethane Klegecell core sandwiched between aluminum panels.
+Steel had been considered for use in the chassis but in the end Têtu employed a polyurethane Klegecell core sandwiched between aluminum panels.

 The suspension used wishbones with coilover-damper units on all corners.
-The brakes were disks on all four wheels.
+The brakes were discs on all four wheels.
 Steering was by rack-and-pinion.

-The first engine used in the car was a 1598cc Cosworth FVA producing 220 bhp.
+The first engine used in the car was a 1598 cc Cosworth FVA producing 220 bhp.
 Power went to the wheels through a 5-speed Hewland transaxle.

 Racing

-Guy Ligier drove the JS1 in its 1969 debut race at the Tour de France, but retired due to a failed engine mount.
+Guy Ligier drove the JS1 in its 1969 debut race at the Critérium des Cévennes but retired due to a failed engine mount.

-The next year the FVA motor was replaced by a 1790cc Cosworth FVC engine that developed approximately 240 hp.
+The next year the FVA engine was replaced by a 1790 cc Cosworth FVC that developed approximately 240 hp.